gbj3/hw10-219/readme.md

 This class is my first experiene with Docker and the containerization of things.
 I am used to simply working on my machine, and when it works, I am done.
 The new element where my computer does not matter and I need it to work on the cloud introduces a new element of both frustration and understanding.
 Seeing as this is the way the industry works, it's pivotal that I understand it, and I am appreciative of this class for being the first step in that direction.
-Further, the testing involved in the assignment has expanded my knowledge in making sure it truly works before deployment.
+Further, the testing involved in the assignment has expanded my knowledge in making sure it truly works before deployment.</p>>